jupyter/nbclassic/docs/source/nbclassic.rst

 NbClassic in the Jupyter Ecosystem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Read more details about the changes currently taking place in the
+Jupyter Ecosystem in this `team-compass issue`_.

 You can install the nbclassic, notebook-v7 and jupyterlab, all three of
 which will be providing different user interfaces that will be available